You know your business needs to accept credit cards. How can your business accept them?

 How much does it cost to accept credit cards?

 - Tiered pricing: This pricing model differentiates between qualified, midqualified and nonqualified transaction types.
 Qualified transactions are generally basic debit and credit cards that are physically swiped at a terminal.
 These are the cheapest rates in a tiered pricing model.
 Slightly more expensive are midqualified transactions, which often include rewards cards that are physically swiped.
-Finally, the most expensive is nonqualified transactions, which include premium rewards cards and card-not-present transactions, such as those you key in when you accept payment from your customer over the phone.
+Finally, the most expensive nonqualified transactions include premium rewards cards and card-not-present transactions, such as those you key in when you accept payment from your customer over the phone.

-In addition to rates you pay for each transaction, processors that use the interchange-plus and tiered pricing models charge account maintenance fees.
+Of course, in addition to rates you pay for each transaction, the credit card processors that use the interchange-plus and tiered pricing models charge account maintenance fees.
 These include a monthly fee, a monthly minimum, payment gateway fees, a PCI compliance fee and various network fees.
 Some processors may also charge a setup fee, a payment gateway setup fee and other fees.

-These fees all vary depending on the processor.
-Request a breakdown of all pricing and fees in writing, then read the contract before signing it to verify that you're aware of everything you'll be required to pay.
+These fees all vary from processor to processor, so request a breakdown of all pricing and fees in writing, then read the contract before signing it to verify that you're aware of everything you'll be required to pay.

 What is the cheapest way to accept credit card payments online?

 Determining the cheapest way to accept credit card payments online has a lot to do with your unique situation.
 A small business with less than $3,000 in monthly credit card sales is in different circumstances than a larger-volume business, and the processor that benefits one might be a detriment to another.

-No matter which type of processor you choose to work with, you should avoid long-term contracts if you are unsure of the future of your business.
-Some credit card processors offer month-to-month terms and don't charge early termination fees.
-Even though most processor contracts have a standard three-year term, most sales reps are eager for your business and will offer a month-to-month contract if you ask for it and their management team allows it.
+No matter which type of processor you choose to work with, avoid long-term contracts if you are unsure of the future of your business.
+Some credit card processors offer month-to-month terms and don't charge early-termination fees.
+Even though most processor contracts have a standard three-year term, many sales reps are eager for your business and will offer a month-to-month contract if you ask for it and their management team allows it.